jaxsonp/sci-calc/README.md

 # sci-calc

-A fully-functional scientific calculator with command line interface.
+An easy to use, fully functional scientific calculator library with command line interface.

 ```
 $ sci-calc